alexjoverm/blog/source/_posts/Write-the-first-Vue-js-Component-Unit-Test-in-Jest.md

   - VueJS
   - JavaScript
   - Testing
+description: >-
-description: Learn how to write unit tests for VueJS components with the official tools and the Jest framework.
+  Learn how to write unit tests for VueJS components with the official tools and the Jest framework.
+date: 2017-08-21 08:25:40
 ---

 Learn how to write unit tests with the official VueJS tools and the Jest framework.